midtown-ai/glossary/glossary/d.md

    * [https://docs.google.com/presentation/d/1WrkeJ9-CjuotTXoa4ZZlB3UPBXpxe4B3FMs9R9tn34I/edit#slide=id.g164b1bac824_0_2980](https://docs.google.com/presentation/d/1WrkeJ9-CjuotTXoa4ZZlB3UPBXpxe4B3FMs9R9tn34I/edit#slide=id.g164b1bac824_0_2980)

-# Data Normalisation

- Cleaning the data in preparation of feeding it to a model.

- See also [D], [Data]

 # Data Point

  ~ an observation.
 Together the features and the label make a single data point.
 Imputation is a way to deal with missing data in data points.